 What are the mushrooms?

 This question doesn't have a simple answer either.
 THE mushrooms are the reproductive organs produced by organisms that spend most of their life underground in the form of microscopic filaments called ife.
 These hyphae, in turn, branch out to form called colonies mycelia.
-The mycelia expand in three dimensions within the soil, absorbing water and feeding on roots, wood and the bodies of dead insects and other animals.
+Myceles expand in three dimensions within the soil, absorbing water and feeding on roots, wood, and the bodies of dead insects and other animals.
 Each of the hyphae in a mycelium is a tube filled with pressurized fluid and extends to its tip.
 The materials that feed this stretch are piped into small packages called vesicles, whose movement is guided along an internal system of "rails" by proteins that function as motors.

 Hyphae can grow around obstacles and even implement a repair system if they are damaged.
-These actions tap into an array of protein sensors and signaling pathways that connect external physical or chemical inputs to the cellular response.
+These actions tap into a series of protein sensors and signaling pathways that connect external physical or chemical inputs to the cellular response.
 The cell's electrical activity is also sensitive to changes in the environment.
 Voltage fluctuations across the hyphal membrane have been likened to nerve impulses in animals, but their function in fungi is poorly understood.
 Hyphae also react to confinement, altering their growth rate, becoming narrower and branching less frequently.
 The fungus, in other words, adapts to the structure of the soil and the anatomy of plant and animal tissues as they advance and forage for food.

 Are mushrooms conscious?
 They are intelligent?